-The latest Fiscal Plan dated April 23, 2021, requires that the Department of Health consolidate six of the healthcare agencies with centralized support functions: Department of Health (DOH); Medical Services Administration (ASEM); Health Insurance Administration (ASES); Mental Health and Addiction Services Administration (ASSMCA); Puerto Rico and the Caribbean Cardiovascular Center Corporation; and Center for Research, Education, and Medical Services for Diabetes.
+The certified Fiscal Plan for the Commonwealth of Puerto Rico dated January 27, 2022, requires that the Department of Health consolidate six of the healthcare agencies with centralized support functions: Department of Health (DOH); Medical Services Administration (ASEM); Health Insurance Administration (ASES); Mental Health and Addiction Services Administration (ASSMCA); Puerto Rico and the Caribbean Cardiovascular Center Corporation; and Center for Research, Education, and Medical Services for Diabetes.
 Consolidating these six agencies should provide the opportunity for rightsizing support functions, as well as centralizing procurement to provide savings on costly medical materials, equipment and services.
 This new DOH should enable efficiencies while maintaining a high-quality public healthcare system.
 To date, the Government has achieved no progress toward this requirement.
 Legislation presented in December 2019 that was needed to execute the first phase of the consolidation (consolidation of ASES and DOH) was not recommended by the Senate's Health Commission, and legislation to consolidate the remaining health agencies has not been drafted.